dialog-semiconductor/BLE_SDK6_examples/DA14531_Timer1_SW_Example/Readme.md

 ## Timer 1

-Accoridng to the datasheet, Timer1 is powerd by the **PD_TIM power domain** which can be kept powered even if the system enters sleep mode.
+Timer1 is powerd by the **PD_TIM power domain** which can be kept powered even if the system enters sleep mode.
 It can operate either in **count up** or **count down** mode, generate an interrupt when the timer reaches the **max/min value** or the **threshold**.
-As described in the **Example description**, two (2) modes are demonstrated in this software example:
+As mentioned in the **Example description**, three different functionalities are demonstrated in this software example:

-1. **Counting Mode**: Timer1 generates an interrupt upon a configurable amount of edges, on a specific GPIO, has been detected.

-2. **Capturing Mode**: Timer1 captures a snapshot of either its own counter (11 bits) or the RTC port (22bits) after an edge on a GPIO has been detected.
+1. **Timer Functionality**: In this example the DA14531 device is in sleep mode and **TIMER1** HW is running in the background.
+When the timer overflows it will generate an interrupt and wake up the device.

+2. **Capturing Functionality**: In this sw configuration the sw exposes the capture capabilities of the timer by measuring in microseconds the amount of time a GPIO is forced low or high.
+When starting up the sw will check the status of the assigned GPIO (by default P11).
+The current status of the line will be assigned as the idle state of the line.
+Then the sw will monitor the GPIO via timer1.
+Upon a rising or a falling edge timer1 will capture the current value of the timer and will wake up on every overflow interrupt in order to count the overflows (if any) until the GPIO is released and returned to its idle state.
+As soon as the GPIO is released and returns to its idle state the corresponding falling or rising edge will also be captured and the sw will report the diff between the two events on the next timer1 overflow interrupt.

+    ***Usefull Note***:

+    The demo is using the SW2 button for toggling the line high or low, due to the bouncing of the switch miscounts may occur, especially if the system clock is used as a clock source for timer1.
+In

+3. **Counter Functionality**: In the sw configuration

 ## Software Configuration